- Fan Zone

 The Bearcats’ school-record 30th victory was memorable — an 11-6 win over George Mason in the NCAA Regional.
 The Patriots had entered the postseason with the second-highest win percentage of any team in the country (78%) and BU’s victory was just the third time in 14 years that the America East champion had produced an NCAA victory.

-In six of the last eight seasons, a Binghamton player has been chosen for one of the major awards (Player, Pitcher, or Rookie of the Year).
+In seven of the last nine seasons, a Binghamton player has been chosen for one of the major awards (Player, Pitcher, or Rookie of the Year, Tournament MVP).
 Most recently in 2010, ace James Giulietti earned co-Pitcher of the Year honors and junior outfielder Corey Taylor was selected as Player of the Year.

 Strong pitching has always been a staple of Sinicki-coached teams.
-In three of the last seven years BU has produced the America East Pitcher of the Year (Zach Groh 2006, Murphy Smith 2009, James Giulietti 2010).
-In addition, 13 pitchers have been named all-conference in that span.
+Three times since 2006 BU has produced the America East Pitcher of the Year (Zach Groh 2006, Murphy Smith 2009, James Giulietti 2010).
+In addition, 15 pitchers have been named all-conference in that span.

 Diamond capped a rapid run through the minor leagues with a mid-summer call-up to the Minnesota Twins in 2011.
 Diamond made seven starts for the Twins and recorded his milestone first MLB win with six strong innings against the Chicago White Sox on August 31.
-In 2012, he led the club in wins, ERA and strikeouts and was named the organization’s Pitcher of the Year.
+In 2012, he led the club in wins, ERA and strikeouts and was named the organization’s Pitcher and Rookie of the Year.
 Diamond was enshrined into Binghamton’s Hall of Fame in 2013.

 Smith was selected by the Oakland Athletics in the 13th round of the 2009 MLB Amateur Draft and has advanced to the team’s Double-A level.